-While this reaction is fine in the short term, it’s the long term repetitiveness of it that can affect your arthritis.
-The increased tension in your muscles can intensify your arthritis pain.
+While this reaction is fine in the short term, it’s the long-term repetitiveness of it that can affect your arthritis.
+The increased tension in your muscles can intensify your arthritic pain.

 Stress can also turn off your immune systems inflammatory response.
 Inflammation is actually what fuels joints damage, the longer you are stressed, the more destructive the inflammation can become.

 Of course, it’s not all doom and gloom.
 Stress is a part of life and we all have our own stress busters.
 Just in case yours aren’t enough, we have a great list of stress management tips below.